 The Postgraduate Taught Experience Survey (PTES) is an independent national survey of the experiences of Masters students in UK universities.
 We consistently score very well in these, and were in 2015 awarded a special letter of commendation by our vice-chancellor for sustained performance in this regard.
 We work hard to improve on our scores each year, taking on board student feedback and developing our courses in response.
-Our average overall satisfaction rate across the surveys from 2014, 2015 and 2016 has been 87%, and in 2017 we scored 94% overall satisfaction for our Masters courses.
-Our performance for 2017 is presented below in relation to our average performance and average by sector across the last three surveys, so students can see we are always performing well:
+Our average overall satisfaction rate across the surveys from 2014, 2015 and 2016, 2017 has been 87%, and in 2018 we scored 90% overall satisfaction for our Masters education.
+Our performance for 2018 is presented below in terms of both our best performance scores and our average performance across the Masters courses.
+These are benchmarked against the average for the sector:

 The survey gives students a chance to comment on their experience of studying at postgraduate level with us.
 Students in recent years have regularly made comments in these surveys such as the following: